-The Government of Papua New Guinea's (GoPNG) effort to become a global partner in the discussions under the UN's Framework on Climate Change includes taking a leadership role after Bali 2007 13th Conference of Parties (COP).
-The then Prime Minister from 2007-2012, was a co-chair of the Coalition of Rainforest Nations and had a leading role in the current REDD+ discussions.
-Papua New Guinea has chosen to support the Copenhagen Accord and has worked through the Paris-Oslo process to promote an interim REDD+ agreement as a prelude to a globally applicable, legally binding climate change treaty.
-In complementing that, PNG once accepted a position as co-chair of the interim REDD+ Partnership Secretariat in 2010 alongside Japan.
-In February 2010, the GoPNG made a conditional commitment, submitted to the UNFCCC under the Copenhagen Accord, that greenhouse gas emissions would be reduced by ~30 percent from current levels, or ~50 percent from the BAU forecast, by 2030.1 The bulk of this abatement comes from reducing emissions caused by land use, land-use change and forestry, which currently account for over 95 percent of emissions, but generates less than 20 percent of GDP.
+The Government of Papua New Guinea's (GoPNG) effort to become a global partner in the discussions under the UN's Framework Convention on Climate Change (UNFCCC) includes taking a leadership role following the 13th Conference of Parties (COP) in Bali in 2007.
+PNG's then Prime Minister, who was also co-chair of the Coalition of Rainforest Nations, played a leading role in launching the international discussions regarding REDD+.
+PNG has chosen to support the Copenhagen Accord and has worked through the Paris-Oslo process to promote an interim REDD+ agreement as a prelude to a globally applicable, legally binding climate change treaty.
+In addition, PNG has acted as co-chair of the interim REDD+ Partnership Secretariat in 2010, alongside Japan.

+In February 2010, the GoPNG made a conditional commitment, submitted to the UNFCCC under the Copenhagen Accord, to reduce greenhouse gas emissions by ~30 percent from current levels, or ~50 percent from the BAU forecast, by 2030.1 The bulk of this abatement is to come from reducing emissions caused by land use, land-use change and forestry, which currently account for over 95 percent of emissions, but generate less than 20 percent of GDP.

-PNG has made significant progress domestically to meet its international commitments in terms of establishing the institutional and management arrangements to develop and manage strategies to address climate change issues including REDD+ within the country and region.
-National climate change readiness began in 2008 with the establishment of the then Office of Climate Change and Environment Sustainability which phased out and was re-established as the Office of Climate Change and Development (OCCD) in 2010.
-Since its inception, the OCCD has progressed well in identifying and developing key overall climate change and REDD+ strategies such as the Climate Compatible Development Strategy (CCDS), the REDD+ Roadmap and the national REDD+ Guidelines.
-This effort has culminated with the GoPNG's endorsement of five REDD+ pilot initiatives including other REDD+ demonstration activities initiated by conservation NGOs.
-The aim of the pilot activities is to test the strategies developed in collaboration with key implementing partners including development partners.
-PNG has a three-tier governance system - the national, provincial and district with their local level governments (LLGs; refer to Figure 3), therefore it is envisaged that REDD+ implementation should be conducted in a coordinated manner within this government systems such that the links between implementation of REDD+ activities at the sub-national level influence and or captured clearly in the national level policies.
+PNG has made significant progress domestically to meet its international commitments, in particular by establishing institutional and management arrangements related to climate change in general and REDD+ in particular.
+National climate change readiness efforts began in 2008 with the establishment of an Office of Climate Change and Environment Sustainability, which was re-established in 2010 as the Office of Climate Change and Development (OCCD).
+Since its creation, the OCCD has made broad progress in identifying and developing key overall climate change and REDD+ strategies.
+These have included a Climate Compatible Development Strategy (CCDS), REDD+ Roadmap and national REDD+ Guidelines.
+In addition, GoPNG has endorsed five REDD+ pilot initiatives, including demonstration activities initiated by conservation NGOs.
+The aim of these pilot activities is to test the strategies developed in collaboration with key implementing partners, including development partners.